Green Line E branch: Later changes

-On October 20, 1996, the Muddy River flooded the central subway.
+On October 20, 1996, the Muddy River flooded the Central Subway.
 The E branch was replaced by buses; service was restored to Northeastern on October 25, Brigham Circle on November 9, and Heath Street on December 7.
-From July 24 to December 17, 2000, the line was cut back to Brigham Circle for track work on South Huntington Avenue, with route 39 supplemented by express service.
+In 1999, the MBTA considered abandoning the E Branch west of Brigham Circle due to poor track conditions.
+After opposition from residents and politicians, the MBTA decided to rebuild the tracks on South Huntington Avenue instead.
+From July 24 to December 17, 2000, the line was cut back to Brigham Circle during track work, with route 39 supplemented by express service.

 In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
 Portable lifts were installed at Heath Street and around 2000 as a temporary measure.
 For much of mid-2002, buses replaced weekend service to allow for the station construction.
 The accessible platforms at Northeastern, Museum of Fine Arts, Longwood, Brigham Circle, and Heath Street - part of a $32 million modification of thirteen B, C, and E branch stations - were completed in 2003.
 Prudential station was made accessible in 2002–03 as part of the construction of 111 Huntington Avenue nearby.

 From June 28, 2004, to November 12, 2005, E branch service was cut back to as the Causeway Street elevated was replaced by a new tunnel.
 Track work again caused the line to be cut to Brigham Circle from September 2 to December 30, 2006.
 Three-car trains were operated on the line for a brief period beginning on March 21, 2011.
 Service was cut to North Station from April 30 to November 4, 2011, as was renovated.

 As part of a series of service reductions due to a budget crisis, weekend service was cut to Brigham Circle on July 1, 2012.
 The cutback was unpopular with local residents, who considered it an unnecessary inconvenience.
 On October 13, 2012, the cut was quietly reversed by reducing frequency on the branch slightly, thus allowing the same equipment to cover the full line at no additional cost.
 This was made official with the December 29, 2012 timetable.